Technical and organizational security measures

 The strength of the TLS is closely monitored, so that no weak ciphers and protocols are allowed.

-Data is exchanged based on secure protocols agreed between Ingenico and the Financial Institutions.
+Data is exchanged based on secure protocols agreed between Worldline and the Financial Institutions.

 Prevent systems from being compromised by reducing the attack surface using vulnerability detection and timely system patching.
 Measure(s) include(s):

-The Ingenico systems must be patched on monthly basis.
+The Worldline systems must be patched on monthly basis.
 A risk-based approach can be used with high risk security patch being installed within a month and medium risk security patch within three months.

-Where updates cannot be applied to a system, Ingenico deploys appropriate security countermeasures to protect the vulnerable systems.
+Where updates cannot be applied to a system, Worldline deploys appropriate security countermeasures to protect the vulnerable systems.

-The Ingenico systems have a firewall enabled and configured according to standards.
+The Worldline systems have a firewall enabled and configured according to standards.

 Penetration tests are performed on a regular basis.